Structure Your Workspace

 This decision has many downstream effects, so let’s start here.
 Structuring your workspace is fairly straightforward when only you have one product trio using it.
 It’s more complicated when entire product teams (i.e. multiple product trios) use Vistaly, each focusing on their own outcome and doing their own discovery.

-The magic of Vistaly is being able to connect day-to-day product work to customer outcomes and better business results.
 So if you have one product, you’re better off having just one workspace.

 The danger of having your whole team work out of one workspace is the workspace can get pretty big.
 But with a bit of structure, we can get the best of both worlds.

-Step One: Start With A KPI Tree
+Step One: Start With A KPI Tree (aka Driver Tree)

 The next step is to identify and extend the KPI tree with the leading indicators.
-To do this, take a look at the user/customer journey and detail the steps that users take as they try, purchase, and continue to use your product.
+To do this, take a look at the user/customer journey and detail out the steps that users take as they try, purchase, and continue to use your product.

 This will help you see which behaviors or moments of value are good predictors of the parent KPI.